QualitativeDataRepository/iqmrnavigator/instructors/materials-services.md

 ## Materials Storage

-In 2025, IQMR is transitioning from using BlackBoard to store module readings, materials, and associated powerpoint slides to using Zotero to store these items.
+IQMR has transitioned from using BlackBoard to store module readings, materials, and associated powerpoint slides to using Zotero to store these items.
 IQMR will manage the Zotero library and ensure that all materials are available to IQMR participants (and only to IQMR participants).
 We simply ask that you send us the materials that you would like distributed via Zotero following the timeline outlined above.

 ## Accessing Your Powerpoint Slides to Teach